On the Double Copy for Spinning Matter: Constructing the Lagrangians

 \subsubsection{Spin \texorpdfstring{$s=1$}{s1}}

 We now consider in detail the case of spin-1, that is, a complex Proca field coupled to QCD.
-In order to motivate this theory we will reproduce here the argument given by Holstein \cite{Holstein:2006pq} and used by us in \cite{Bautista:2019tdr}, in a slightly more general setup by promoting QED to QCD amplitudes.\\ Consider the Proca theory minimally coupled to $SU(N)$ Yang-Mills theory,
+In order to motivate this theory we will reproduce here the argument given by Holstein in \cite{Holstein:2006pq} regarding the natural value of $g$, which we used in \cite{Bautista:2019tdr} to derive the three-point amplitude for spinning partilces in QED, but here we consider a slightly more general setup by promoting QED to QCD amplitudes.